 Registration (tentatively) opens Sunday, November 1st, 2020 at 7a, Old Pueblo Time

-Flat-Fee Registration includes initial registration, taxes, tent camping, and donation.
-Does not include Late Waivers, Transfers/Modifications, or RV’ Camping.
+Registration includes initial Registration, Tent Camping, and Donation.
+Does not include Late Waivers, Transfers/Modifications, RV Camping, or Taxes.

 |Right on Time

 |Junior In Team

 Complete waiver by January 15th and receive a complimentary insanely soft official event T-shirt in addition to an official event poster and goodie bag.

 For step by step registration instructions, visit Build a Team